AngleProtocol/angle-docs/guides/use-cases/ageur-treasury.md

 ## Getting agEUR in your treasury

-agEUR can be minted directly from Angle at [app.angle.money](https://app.angle/money/), or bought from a DEX, a DEX aggregator, or from one of our [on-ramp partners](getAgEUR.md#buying-ageur-with-credit-card-or-bank-transfer).
+agEUR can be minted directly from Angle at [app.angle.money](https://app.angle/money/), or bought from a DEX, a DEX aggregator, or from one of our [on-ramp partners](/guides/app-guides/agEUR/on-ramp-off-ramp.md).
 If you are looking to buy an important amount of agEUR, the best place would be directly on Angle where there is no slippage.

-You can find more details in the [Get agEUR page](getAgEUR.md) of this documentation.
+You can find more details in the [App Guides](/guides/app-guides/README.md) of this documentation.

 ## Earning yield on your agEUR